worksimulator/simple-scaler/readme.md

 # simple-scaler

-`simple-scaler` is a synthetic benchmark that always runs for approximately 10 seconds but reports a fictional runtime given by the formula below in python notation.
+`simple-scaler` is a synthetic placeholder program that always runs for approximately 10 seconds but reports a fictional runtime given by the formula below in python notation.
 Various behaviors of benchmarks, which are relevant to the purposes of reporting, can be simulated by changing the parameters of the formula.
-We arbitrarily fix the weak scaling efficency of the benchmark to be $k^{\log_2(n)}$.
+We arbitrarily fix the weak scaling efficency of the benchmark to be
+$k^{\log_2(n)}$.

 ```python
 runtime = random(0.95,1.05) *  m * g * c * v *  p * pow(k,log(n,2))